badgerblockchain/Talks/Truffle/Introduction/README.md

 compile
 ```
 Now that you're in develop mode, you no longer need to preface your truffle commands with `truffle`.
 You've created your own javascript REPL (Read Evaluate Print Loop) with truffle commands and web3 (more on this later) built in.
-The compiler will throw some errors and warnings.
+The compiler could throw some errors and warnings.
 You should do your best to fix them.
 The output should be
 ```
 Compiling ./contracts/EthCalculator.sol...
 Writing artifacts to ./build/contracts
 ```
-After you've compilled your smart contracts, we can deploy them by opening your console that's running the develop REPL and calling
+After you've compilled your smart contracts, we can deploy them by entering the `migrate` command.
 ```
  migrate
 ```
-This should output something like
+This should output something like the following.
 ```
 Using network develop